Peta James graduated from AWC and is now a published picture book author

 Her love for books was nurtured from a young age.
 “My mum – who this book is dedicated to – taught me to read and write before I started school, which gave me an advantage in English class,” Peta recalled.
 “It's a cliche, but books were a huge part of my childhood.”

 After completing her manuscript as part of the Australian Writers' Centre course, Peta refined it further.
-She then submitted it to Starfish Bay publishing, who expressed interest in publishing it.
+She then submitted it a publishing house, who expressed interest in publishing it.

 One of the most exciting parts of the process for Peta was choosing the illustrator.
 “They sent me some samples of several illustrators' work, but nothing quite hit the mark for me.
 So they kindly sent me a few more, including work by Maia Batumashvili, and her illustrations just felt right.
 I love the detail in her illustrations and how she's portrayed the perfect expressions on Lucy's face!”